 - Students who complete service hours on campus, in Knoxville or the greater community MUST log their volunteer hours via the campus’ Service Hour Tracking Tool

 - Hours must be logged within 30 days of serving

 - Our campus defines community service/volunteerism as “action taken to meet the needs of others and to better the community as a whole” (Campus Compact, 1998)

 - Trackable hours do not include leadership positions held within organizations or campus departments or philanthropy (fundraising) events

 Criteria for Professional or Applied Experience

-Guided by the NACE definition of internships and the University’s criteria for internship (N) designated courses, a professional or applied experience must adhere to the following tenets to be included on the Volunteer Experiences Transcript:
+Guided by the NACE definition of internships and the University’s criteria for internship (N) designated courses, a professional or applied experience must adhere to the following tenets to be included on the Co-Curricular Transcript:

 - The experience must be in a professional or organizational setting where student is performing work that is applicable to their fields of study, educational goals and/or career aspirations, and can be transferable to other employment or academic settings.

 - The experience must have a defined beginning and end.